Pontifical Institute for Foreign Missions

-Peoples and Culture Museum
+Museum

-The Peoples and Culture Museum (Museo Popoli e Culture) was founded in 1910 at the PIME Center in Milan, which houses collections from Asia, Africa, Oceania and Latin America.
+The Peoples and Culture Museum (Museo Popoli e Culture) was founded in 1910 at the PIME Center in Milan.
+It houses collections from Asia, Africa, Oceania and Latin America.

+AsiaNews

+A news agency, AsiaNews, is operated by missionaries and members of PIME, providing online news coverage of all aspects of Asia, in English, Italian, Spanish and Simplified Chinese versions.